Home / Our Services / Behavioral Medicine

 Detoxification can be physically and emotionally demanding.
 Our addiction experts tailor treatment plans to ensure each patient is safely treated.
 Under careful medical supervision, adult patients receive daily therapy designed specifically for safe detoxification.
 Our highly trained physicians, nursing staff and experts ensure patients receive the specialized care needed for a successful recovery.

-Patients with serious alcohol and drug problems often carry with them other medical complications.
+Patients with serious alcohol and substance use disorders often carry with them other medical complications.
 Since we are located within Roger Williams Medical Center, patients in our program can receive help should other issues arise.

-Designed to treat both the physiological effects of alcohol abuse and any coexisting medical conditions a patient may have, the Alcohol & Drug Detoxification Program at Roger Williams helps people safely reach recovery.
-Patients who successfully complete this program can continue their treatment with enrollment in our Day Treatment Program.
+Designed to treat both the physiological effects of substance use and any coexisting medical conditions a patient may have, the Alcohol & Drug Detoxification Program at Roger Williams helps people safely reach recovery.
+Patients who successfully complete this program are referred to less intensive services to continue their treatment, and may include referrals to our co-occurring use disorders outpatient program located on campus at Our Lady of Fatima, or the Early Recovery group

 Contact Info: Phone: 401-456-2363